ydb-platform/ydb/BUILD.md

 To build a latest stable version of a YDB CLI, check out the latest stable CLI tag from the repository.
 To do so, visit the https://github.com/ydb-platform/ydb/releases page, scroll down to the top-most 'YDB CLI' release, and use the provided 'tag' value in the `git checkout <tag>` command.

-At the moment of this documentation update, the latest YDB CLI release was [YDB CLI 2.5.0](https://github.com/ydb-platform/ydb/releases/tag/CLI_2.5.0) with a tag 'CLI_2.5.0', so the command looks like that:
+For example, at the time of writing the latest YDB CLI release was [YDB CLI 2.5.0](https://github.com/ydb-platform/ydb/releases/tag/CLI_2.5.0) with a tag `CLI_2.5.0`, so the command looks like that:

 ```bash
 git checkout CLI_2.5.0